Biofrontiers-ALMC/CyAn/README.md

 Please use the [Issue Tracker](https://github.com/Biofrontiers-ALMC/CyAn/issues) to file a bug report or to request new features.

-### Development
+### Source code

-- The source code can be cloned from the repository
+- The source code can be cloned from this repository
 ```git
 git clone git@github.com:Biofrontiers-ALMC/CyAn.git
 ```